 - (1) Preliminary Closure Plan.
-A general preliminary plan for closure will be submitted with the Form 28, Centralized E&P Waste Management Facility Permit.
-The preliminary closure plan will include, but not be limited to: - A. A general plan for closure and reclamation of the entire facility, including a description of the activities required to decommission and remove all equipment, close and reclaim pits, dispose of or treat residual waste, collect samples as needed to verify compliance with soil and Groundwater standards, implement post-closure monitoring, and complete other remediation, as required. - B. An estimate of the cost to close and reclaim the entire facility and to conduct postclosure monitoring.
+A general preliminary plan for closure will be submitted with the Form 28.
+The preliminary closure plan will include, but not be limited to: - A. A general plan for closure and Reclamation of the entire facility, including a description of the activities required to decommission and remove all equipment, close and reclaim Pits, dispose of or treat residual waste, collect samples as needed to verify compliance with soil and Groundwater standards, implement post-closure monitoring, and complete other Remediation, as required. - B. An estimate of the cost to close and reclaim the entire facility and to conduct post-closure monitoring.
 Cost estimates will be subject to review by the Director to verify that the financial assurance provided pursuant to Rules 907.d and 704 is appropriate. - (2) Final Closure Plan.
-A detailed Form 27, Site Investigation and Remediation Workplan, will be submitted at least 60 days prior to closure for approval or denial by the Director.
-The workplan will include, but not be limited to, a description of the activities required to decommission and remove all equipment, close and reclaim pits, dispose of or treat residual waste, collect samples as needed to verify compliance with soil and Groundwater standards, implement post-closure monitoring, and complete other remediation, as required.
+The Operator will submit a detailed Form 27 at least 60 days prior to closure for approval or denial by the Director.
+The workplan will include, but not be limited to, a description of the activities required to decommission and remove all equipment, close and reclaim Pits, dispose of or treat residual waste, collect samples as needed to verify compliance with soil and Groundwater standards, implement post-closure monitoring, and complete other Remediation, as required.